 This report includes all activities for the Clark Regional Wastewater District.
-The District is an independent local utility and not a segment or component unit of any other local government.
-The District is a Special Purpose District organized under the laws of the State of Washington, RCW Title 57, to provide sanitary sewer service to specific areas in Clark County, Washington.
-The District provides sewer services to approximately 37,600 accounts in unincorporated Clark County and the City of Ridgefield.
+The District is an independent local utility, not a segment or component unit of any other local government.
+The District is a Special Purpose District organized under the State of Washington, RCW Title 57 laws to provide sanitary sewer service to specific areas in Clark County, Washington.
+The District provides sewer services to approximately 39,000 accounts in unincorporated Clark County and the City of Ridgefield.
 The District's customer base is comprised of both residential and commercial customers.
-The District is a public agency formed by public election on May 22, 1958, by a group of businessmen who realized that septic systems would be inadequate to meet the sanitary sewer needs of the area's growing population.
+The District is a public agency formed by public election on May 22, 1958, by a group of business interests who realized that septic systems would be inadequate to meet the sanitary sewer needs of the area's growing population.

-Oversight of the District is provided by three elected officials forming the Board of Commissioners who reside within District boundaries and are elected at large by voters from the District service area.
-The Board is responsible for the management, control, direction and operation of the District and its policies and business procedures.
+Oversight of the District is provided by three elected officials forming the Board of Commissioners, who reside within District boundaries and are elected at large by voters from the District service area.
+The Board is responsible for the management, control, direction, and operation of the District and its policies and business procedures.

 The District office is located three miles north of the Vancouver, Washington, downtown area.
-Two major highway systems provide access to the District office: Interstates 5 and 205.
-The District has ended the year with sixty-seven (67) employees, or sixty-six and a half (66.5) full-time equivalent (FTE) who work at the District office and in the field.
+Two major highway systems provide access to the District Office, Interstates 5 and 205.
+The District has ended the year with eighty-eight (88) employees who work at the District office and in the field.
 Five departments within the District include Operations, Administration, Business Services, Finance, and Engineering.
-The District has contracted with the Discovery Clean Water Alliance to operate the Salmon Creek Treatment Plant beginning on July 1, 2022.
-As a result, the District approved an updated organizational chart in 2021 (see page 7) that includes sixteen (16) additional positions dedicated to Salmon Creek Treatment Plant operations and other new positions to support the District's continued growth.
-Below is a definition and scope for each of these departments along with the number of budgeted FTEs for the fiscal year 2022.

-The Operations department, staff of thirty-seven (37), manages over 730 miles of sewer mainlines and laterals and 74 pump stations, which are encompassed throughout the approximate 47 square miles of service area.
-The department also operates and maintains three satellite sewer systems in the areas of
+The Operations department, staff of thirty-nine (39 FTE), manages over 750 miles of sewer mainlines and laterals and 85 pump stations, encompassed throughout the approximate 49 square miles of service area.
+The department also operates and maintains three satellite sewer systems in the areas of Van Ridge, Meadow Glade, and Hockinson.
+These satellite systems include up to 900 individual Septic Tank Effluent Pumping (STEP) tanks and their associated force mains.
+The department continues to use technology to assist with pump station monitoring using the Supervisory Control and Data Acquisition (SCADA) System and the Master Series Asset Management System (MMS) to assist with the scheduling of line maintenance.
+The District serves as a Contract Operator for the Discovery Clean

-Van Ridge, Meadow Glade, and Hockinson.
-These satellite systems include up to 877 individual Septic Tank Effluent Pumping (STEP) tanks and their associated force mains.
-The department continues to use technology to assist with pump station monitoring using the Supervisory Control and Data Acquisition (SCADA) system and the Master Series Asset Management System (MMS) to assist with the scheduling of line maintenance.
-The District serves as a Contract Operator for the Discovery Clean Water Alliance (Alliance).
-In 2021, the department operated seven of ten regional assets of the Alliance, including the Ridgefield Treatment Plant.
+Water Alliance (Alliance) and as such, operated all ten regional assets of the Alliance, including the Salmon Creek and Ridgefield Treatment Plants.

-The Administration department, staff of fourteen (14), provides oversight and support to all District departments, essential administrative support for the governing body, and initiates contracting for professional support.
-The District's Administration department, via an Administrative Lead Contract with the Alliance, has provided executive, administrative, pretreatment, and project management services for the Alliance since incorporation in 2013 and began providing pretreatment, capital program management, and capital project delivery services for the Alliance January 1, 2015.
+The Administration department, staff of eleven (11 FTE), provides oversight and support to all District departments, essential administrative support for the governing body, and initiates contracting for professional support.
+The District's Administration department, via an Administrative Lead Contract with the Alliance, has provided executive, administrative, pretreatment, and project management services for the Alliance since incorporation in 2013, and began providing pretreatment, capital program management, and capital project delivery services for the Alliance on January 1, 2015.

-The Business Services department, staff of six (6), provides Human Resources, Risk Management, Succession Planning, IT, and Facilities services.
+The Business Services department, staff of seven (7 FTE), provides Human Resources, Risk Management, Succession Planning, IT, and Facilities Services.
 Human Resources administers employment, compensation/classification, employee relations, training, employee development, personnel record management, personnel policies, procedure development, legal compliance, and internal consulting.